jcoleman45/6300test/Project2/D1/DesignDocument.md

 - It is assumed that the stall manager has an Android device to use the PReMS application
 - Assumption is that the stall manager user is familiar with the Android OS and in using Android apps
 - It is assumed that the user is aware of the complete set of requirements
-- Library classes such as Date, Currency etc... are not shown in the design.
+- Library classes such as Date or Currency  are not shown in the design.
 More preference is given to the usage of standard Java library classes instead of custom implementations
 - This design document does not document the screenshots used.
 If time permits, they will be captured as part of user manual documentation